progit/progit2/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Before filing a bug check the following:**
+**Before filing a bug please check the following:**
-- I haven't found an existing/similar bug report for my bug.
+- There's no existing/similar bug report.
-- this bug report is about a single actionable bug.
+- This bug report is about a single actionable bug.
+- This bug is about the Pro Git book, version 2, English language.
+- This bug is about the book as found on the [website](https://www.git-scm.com/book/en/v2) or the pdf.
-- if this issue has been spotted in the pdf, I've checked that the problem is also present on the [website](https://www.git-scm.com/book/en/v2)
+- If you found a issue in the pdf, you've checked if the problem is also present in the Pro Git book on the [website](https://www.git-scm.com/book/en/v2).
-- this bug is about the second version of the Git Pro book in English, as found on https://www.git-scm.com/book/en/v2 or the pdf.
-- this bug is **not** about a translation, if so please file a bug with the translation project.
+- This bug is **not** about a translation, if so please file a bug with the translation project.
 You can find a table of translation projects here: [progit2/TRANSLATING.md](https://github.com/progit/progit2/blob/master/TRANSLATING.md)
-- this bug is **not** about .epub or .mobi files.
+- This bug is **not** about .epub or .mobi files.
-- this bug is **not** about the git-scm.com site, if so please file a bug here: [git-scm.com/issues/new](https://github.com/git/git-scm.com/issues/new)
+- This bug is **not** about the git-scm.com site, if so please file a bug here: [git-scm.com/issues/new](https://github.com/git/git-scm.com/issues/new)
-- this bug is **not** about git the program itself, if so please file a bug here: [git-scm.com/community](https://git-scm.com/community)
+- This bug is **not** about git the program itself, if so please file a bug here: [git-scm.com/community](https://git-scm.com/community)
-- this bug is **not** about Git for Windows, if so please file a bug here: [git-for-windows/git](https://github.com/git-for-windows/git).
+- This bug is **not** about Git for Windows, if so please file a bug here: [git-for-windows/git](https://github.com/git-for-windows/git).

-**This bug report is about:**
+**This bug affects:**
 <!--  Is this bug about the pdf, or the [website](https://www.git-scm.com/book/en/v2)?-->

 **Describe the bug**